 Buckle up your seatbelt, and let’s get ready for a RevOps takeoff.

 What Is Revenue Operations (RevOps)?

-On top of improving operational efficiency across the revenue chain, it’s also responsible for driving revenue predictability and providing visibility across the entire revenue-focused teams.
+On top of improving operational efficiency across the revenue chain, revenue operations also drives revenue predictability and provides visibility across the entire revenue-focused teams.

-When Breadcrumbs interviewed startup founders who’ve implemented revenue operations in their businesses, here are some of the titles that popped up during our conversations:
+When Breadcrumbs interviewed startup founders who’ve implemented revenue operations in their business, these titles popped up in our conversations:

 - Head of RevOps

 - VP of Growth

 Revenue operations is often led by a data-driven C-level executive with vast knowledge across different fields, including customer acquisition, revenue forecasting, and lead processing pipeline.